ptomulik/testmd/README.md

 accepts all the parameters known to the core `package` resource plus parameters that extend its functionality.
 Defaults for the `package` resource are honored.

-In addition, the `packagex` module provides a `packagex_defaultprovider` fact, which tells to the master, what is the default package provider for the target (agent) OS.
+In addition, the `packagex` module provides the following facts:

+* `packagex_defaultprovider` - tells what is the default package provider for the target (agent) OS.

 ## Setup